 - Be under the age of 31 as of June 15, 2012;

 - Came to the United States before reaching your 16th birthday;

 - Have continuously resided in the United States since June 15, 2007, up to the present time;

 - Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS;

 - Had no lawful status on June 15, 2012;

 - Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and

 - Have not been convicted of a felony, significant misdemeanor, or three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

 In September 2017, the Trump administration announced that it planned to end DACA.
 A federal court ruled that action illegal and kept the program in place.
 In June 2020, the Supreme Court overturned the Trump Administration decision to end DACA.
 On July 16, 2021, a U.S. district court in Texas issued a decision and injunction holding that DACA is unlawful and freezing applications from first-time applicants, but allowing the program to continue for current recipients.
-Federal courts heard arguments on the Texas case, and a separate case filed on behalf of DACA applicants, in July 2022.
-The Biden Administration, which has tried unsuccessfully to provide a path to citizenship for DACA recipients, is appealing the Texas court decision and is also moving forward with rulemaking on the DACA process.
+The Texas court’s decision was upheld by the U.S. 5th Circuit Court of Appeals in October 2022; as of August 2023, DACA remains in place for current recipients only.
+The Department of Homeland Security (DHS) issued a final rule in 2022 that, with limited changes, continues the DACA policy that was announced in 2012.